midnight-mira/SuperCert--Transcript-Verification-System-for-Engineering-Colleges-using-Blockchain/README.md

 https://sepolia.etherscan.io/address/your-testnet-address

 **TO DO**
-1. Fix automatic conversion chainlink contract
+1. Fix automatic conversion chainlink contract.
-2. Add Struct and map both the hash and sender for preventing duplicate charges
+2. Add Struct and map both the hash and sender for preventing duplicate charges.
+3. Add mappings to link the CID's with the account of the verifier to efficiently utilize single transaction.
+4. Add code to download the document on verifier's device.